 3.8.Once logged into the Windows desktop, a one-time "Windows Activation" window may pop up.
-If it does, just bypass this by selecting "Ask Me Later" (we're not registering this OS since this is for temporary, educational use).
+If it does, just bypass this by selecting "Ask Me Later" or "Cancel" (we're not registering this OS since it is no longer supported by Microsoft).

-NOTE: For "Windows Activation", DO NOT select "Activate Now" or this will cause problems and you'll have to ask your instructor to reset your VMs.
+NOTE: For "Windows Activation", click "Cancel".
+DO NOT select "Activate Now" or this will cause problems and you'll have to ask your instructor to reset your VMs.